March 3, 2014, Israel

 Lets' be honest, Israel has a great army but you know what?
 The military has made huge blunders in every war it has fought.
 It was the bravery and initiative of field commanders and common soldiers that brought victory.
 Read any book (in Hebrew) about any war and you will find that huge mistakes were made.
 Just because the military did something does not mean it is correct.

-Just because some guys on a base are learning some "new form of self-defense" does not mean it will save your life.
+Just because some guys on some base are learning some "new form of self-defense" does not mean it has any value.
 Wise up and think about it.

 Some food for thought: